 Another workaround would be to create marketing collateral that’s diverse enough to speak to all customers regardless of lifestyle.
 A healthy mix of both, however, will give your customers that localized experience while saving you as much time and resources as possible.

-Why it’s a challenge: There’s an infinite amount of value your brand has to offer its customers.
+There’s an infinite amount of value your franchise has to offer its customers.
 Add that on top of your many convenient locations, a diverse range of employees, and audience segments, you’ll find it can be challenging to know how to best deliver all this information to your potential customers.

 With so many potential marketing channels to choose from, how do you know which strategies will be most effective?
 And how can you communicate your chosen strategies’ effectiveness to your franchise managers?